nrehder/Udemy-MEAN-Stack-Course/README.md

 Built along with Udemy course on using Angular alongside NodeJS/ExpressJS.
-Course ended with deploying in 2 separate methods, only have the integrated approach still uploaded at http://udemymeanstackcourseintegrated-env.acina86gbt.us-east-2.elasticbeanstalk.com/